 Art Deco at Play! - Toys with (Whaddayaknow!)
 Cultural Significance

-Some of an Art Deco toy chest?s contents may have been ‘born’ during the period, but others had been created decades earlier, and then restyled to reflect modernity, efficiency and speed.
+Some of an Art Deco toy chest?s contents may have been ?born? during the period, but others had been created decades earlier, and then restyled to reflect modernity, efficiency and speed.
 The Lionel Corporation first made electric trains in 1901, but hit their stride with their steam engines of the 1930s.
-The terrific torpedo-shaped locomotive that mimicked designer Raymond Loewy?s Pennsylvania Railroad (a Monopoly ‘tile’!) engines, and the polished aluminum Burlington Zephyr passenger set, are Art Deco toy gems.
-Competitor American Flyer?s diesels were equally emblematic of futuristic styling, and Marx and Hafner each produced electric and key-wound spring-operated trains, catching the period?s need for speed with their own streamlined selections.
-Not all Deco toys were necessarily Deco-decorated or streamline-inspired, of course (althoug toy sewing machine designers managed to get in on the act - see right).
-Manoil continued to churn out conventional metal toy soldiers alongside their futuristic vehicles, and Tootsietoy dollhouse furniture, designed for girls? play, was made on the same assembly lines as the boys’ transportation toys.
-If you were lucky enough to thaw out from huddling in your yurt on the frozen tundra of the rest of the country, and were able to visit Miami Beach in mid-January, you gott a good glimpse into toys of all those types – whether geometric and symmetrical, or streamlined and modern, or both, or neither – and you'd gained insight into the fantastic world of childhood recreation, amusement and imagination during “history’s most playful time.?
+The terrific torpedo-shaped locomotive that mimicked designer Raymond Loewy?s Pennsylvania Railroad engines, and the polished aluminum Burlington Zephyr passenger set, are Art Deco toy gems.
+Competitor American Flyer?s diesels were equally futuristic, and Marx and Hafner each produced electric trains, catching the period?s need for speed with their own streamlined selections.
+Not all Deco toys were necessarily Deco-decorated or streamline-inspired, of course.
+Manoil continued to churn out conventional metal toy soldiers alongside their futuristic vehicles, and Tootsietoy dollhouse furniture, designed for girls? play, was made on the same assembly lines as the boys? transportation toys. but whether geometric and symmetrical or streamlined and modern - or both, or neither - it was a fantastic world of childhood recreation, amusement and imagination during ?history?s most playful time.?

 Colorful Schemes: 1950s Dinky Toys' Vividly Painted American Issues

 If you grew up in the 1950s (or even if you wish you had) you might not have had a nickel to your name.
-But if you were a car-crazy kid, poverty probably wouldn’t have stopped the car craziness.
-Cars, and car colors, undoubtedly made an impression.
-Your family’s, and your neighborhood’s driveways, were full of the fashionable two-tone (sometimes even tri-tone) color combinations offered by American automakers.
-And even if you could only dream to own one of the full-size models – let alone a parking lot-full of them, there was one classically affordable alternative towards acquiring your own full color fleet.
-It involved some scaling down to be sure – to about 1/43rd scale, actually – but it could be done, and you needed to rely on only one manufacturer: Dinky.
+But if you were a car-crazy kid, cars, and car colors, probably made an impression.
+Suburban neighborhood?s driveways were full of the fashionable two-tone (and tri-tone) color combinations offered by American automakers.
+Even if you could only dream to own one of the full-size models, there was one classically affordable alternative towards acquiring themt.
+It involved some scaling down ? to about 1/43rd scale ? but it could be done.
+You just needed to rely on only one manufacturer, too: Dinky.

-1958 would not only turn out to be a banner year for full-size American car buyers who wanted to decorate their driveways with flashy cars full of chrome and color, but also for the kids of those customers, Dinky-style.
-In the span of twelve months the company issued a Studebaker Golden Hawk (169), Nash Rambler station wagon (173), Hudson Hornet (174), Studebaker President (179), Packard Clipper (180) and De Soto Fireflite (192).
+1958 was a banner year for the kids of the customers of full-size American cars, Dinky-style.
+In that 12-month span they issued a Studebaker Golden Hawk (169), Nash Rambler station wagon (173), Hudson Hornet (174), Studebaker President (179), Packard Clipper (180) and De Soto Fireflite (192).
 In early 1959, they added a Plymouth Plaza and a Dodge Royal, both four-door sedans (178 and 191, respectively).
 Each of these had a terrific two-tone combination that rivaled and imitated (but didn?t necessarily duplicate) their bigger brothers.
 Dinky?s version of the Hawk (top row, second from left) was in tan and red (or green and tan): Studebaker offered a Hawk in Apache Red/Arctic White, for instance.
 The Clipper (front, left) was offered in pink and tan (also in grey and orange), but the full-size cars were more typically seen in a somber gray over gray (Cumberland and Woodsmoke) package.
-On the other hand you might have seen a President (second row, right) in the factory?s Azure and Wedgewood Blue option, which Dinky mimicked with a dark- and light-blue (also available in yellow and blue) toy copy.
+On the other hand you might have seen a President (second row, right) in the factory?s Azure and Wedgewood Blue option, which Dinky mimicked with a dark- and light-blue toy copy.
 Dinky?s Rambler (second row, left) could be purchased as either turquoise and red or pink and blue; a prototypical example might be done up in Frost White/Georgian Rose.
-The Hudson (top right center) came in red and cream or yellow and grey, but it was not unusual to see a full-size three-tone Hornet (multiple shades of green: ‘Oregon’ and ‘Bermuda,’ and white) on American roads.
+The Hudson (top right center) came in red and cream or yellow and grey, but it was not unusual to see a full-size three-tone Hornet (multiple shades of green: ?Oregon? and ?Bermuda,? and white) on American roads.

 With such acquisitions fifty-plus years ago, you would have had a mighty neat looking parking lot of colorful American cars in miniature.
 Today, you can appraise them as worthy of a museum collection.
 All tolled, if these Dinky Toys had been the real deal, and if they were kept in equivalently excellent condition since new, then the initial cash outlay for the twelve models would have been thirty, maybe forty thousand dollars; their combined worth would now top a quarter-million.
 The toys, on the other hand, cost maybe a total of fifteen hard-earned nineteen fifties bucks; their total value is today over a grand.
-Probably every antique toy collector would like to have any one of those great fifties machines parked outside in their driveway, ready to cruise to the office or the market or the beach.
-But if you did have one, it would not be the same one that you bought (or got) when you were six.
-And if you did own all dozen, then you’d need a warehouse, not a driveway, in which to keep them.
-On the other hand, all the Dinky Toys can sit together on the same shelf, in their original condition, while all of your colorful memories remain vivid, and your investment remains sound.
+And if you did own all dozen full-size versions, then you?d need a warehouse in which to keep them.
+On the other hand, all the Dinky Toys can sit together on the same shelf, in their original condition, while all of your colorful memories remain vivid, and your investment (typically, they're purchased in the $100 range, unboxed) remains sound.

-The Grand Marshall of the Toy Parade is - the Beaver!
+The Marshall of the Toy Parade is Still, Forever in Syndication, the Beaver!

 But while the Beaver had his fill of cookies, chocolate malts and lemonade over the series' 234 episodes, he never played with any Chinese fans or Raggedy Anns or tin giraffes.
 Brand name toys weren't mentioned on the show and there was no product placement.
 When a toy was integral to an episode's story line, then it would be referred to generically and photographed usually not even in close-up.
 The bow and arrow set Beaver buys for himself (after the little skunk Larry convinces him not to buy a camera as a birthday gift for Wally ('Wally's Present,' Episode 53) or the neat gasoline-powered model car that the creepy Gilbert cons Beaver into buying with the ten bucks Uncle Billy sent him for his birthday (despite his promise to deposit the money in the bank: 'Beaver's Birthday,' Episode 161) are prime examples of toys as - to use a term that Hitchcock popularized - visual 'MacGuffins': they are props simply used to further the plot.
 They could've been "plastic clowns" or "tin giraffes," even...but they weren't.